SeriousGuy888/HATApedia/content/articles/Fletcher Quadratic.md

 image: "[[Fletcher Quadratic Portrait.png]]"
 ---

-Fletcher Quadratic is one of the [[the Voices]] in Remy's head, physically manifesting as a villager.
+Fletcher Quadratic is one of [[the Voices]] in Remy's head, physically manifesting as a villager.

 ```infobox-character
 name: Fletcher Quadratic